Brian's Guide to

 Tickets showing validation required

-Really old Berlin subway ticket (left showing validation requirement and timestamp in the top section, and a group day ticket in Munich (right showing validation requirement at the top; it was validated with the timestamp on the back.)
+Really old Berlin subway ticket (left showing validation requirement and timestamp in the top section) and a group day ticket in Munich (right showing validation requirement at the top prior to validation.)

 Kids, dogs, and bikes